hardijabar0/game/README.md

 Here is one for [Windows](https://www.youtube.com/watch?v=qjtmgCb8NcE) or you can try type this in the terminal for Linux " npm i ffmpeg "

+# API Keys
+* The bot needs an osu api key so get one and paste it into the config.json.
+* If you don't care about the osu command or you don't want to get an api key go into the "/commands/utility/" folder and delete the osu.js command.
 > This Bot was made by [Aaronidk/aaronokiay]().